 The Museum for Architectural Drawing appears as a four-storey solid corpus topped by a glass penthouse.
 It latches onto the fire-wall and a row of typical old Berlin houses, its profile suggesting a casual pile of building blocks.
 The silhouette is created by a regression and progression of façade elements, demonstrating a freedom of form that pays lip-service to the conventions of neighbouring historic buildings while maintaining its own unorthodox and minimalist stance.

 The glass volume protrudes out several meters over the north-east side of the building so that its polished steel soffit mirrors the square below.
 The lower floors form bays which jut out at different angles over the street and square.
-A glazed loggia above the entrance niche is the only transparency allowed through the façade apart from the polygonal window openings that have been cut into the relief work of the ground floor and rear staircase walls.
+A glazed loggia above the entrance niche is the only transparency allowed through the concrete façade apart from the polygonal window openings that have been cut into the relief work of the ground floor and rear staircase walls.

 The museum building occupies an advantageous position at the end of a row of houses on Christinenstrasse that allows it three free sides.
 The front square of the former industrial site is transformed into an open entrance courtyard.
 The coloured concrete and glass façades of the building are rich in contrast and layers.